Search results (4,058)

 WCSSP South Africa

-The Weather and Climate Science for Service Partnership South Africa is a collaborative initiative between research institutes in the UK and South Africa.
+The Weather and Climate Science for Service Partnership (WCSSP) South Africa is a collaborative initiative between research institutes in the UK and South Africa.

 PowerPoint Presentation